matthieucx/yaraku-nlp-assignment/technical_decisions.md

 ## Development tooling

 - pytest is used for unit testing
-- autopep8 is used for autoformating
+- autopep8 is used for autoformatting
 - flake8 is used for linting

 All 3 of them can be run using your IDE, which is recommended.

-Autoformating is executed as a pre-commit, because:
+Autoformatting is executed as a pre-commit, because:

 - All committed code will be formatted, streamlining parsing and reviewing
-- Autoformating does not prevent commits
+- Autoformatting does not prevent commits

 Pre-commits should not prevent commits as this hinders workflows.
 Linting and testing are blocking, requiring errors to be fixed.
 They are better used in a CI pipeline.